TechieTeee/SolStat/README.md

 - [Solana](https://solana.com/): The high-performance blockchain platform from which data is extracted.
 - [Quicknode](https://www.quicknode.com/): The endpoint for accessing Solana data.

-## Purpose of SolStat

-- **Data Accessibility**: SolStat simplifies the extraction of data from the Solana blockchain, making it more accessible for developers.
-- **Documentation**: Comprehensive documentation is provided to guide developers through the process of collecting, storing, and analyzing Solana data.
-- **Inspiration**: SolStat aims to inspire new data-driven projects on Solana, fostering innovation in the blockchain space.

 ## Applications for Real-World Use Cases